Cut on Tongue: First Aid & When To Seek Urgent Care

 Recognizing these warning signs can help you take swift action, ensuring that the individual receives the appropriate care they need to recover safely.

-• When should I seek medical attention for a tongue cut?
+When should I seek urgent care for a cut tongue?

 Yes, a tongue cut can cause bad breath, which is one of the symptoms.